 This post contains affiliate links.
 See my full disclosure.

-Now, I know that beauty is in the eye of the beholder… so I don’t expect for you to love my particular design but hopefully these tips will help you feel more confident to create large scaled art work for your home – in your favorite colors and in your particular style!!
+Now, I know that beauty is in the eye of the beholder… so I don’t expect for everyone to love my particular design, but hopefully these tips will help you feel more confident to create large scaled art work for your home – in your favorite colors and in your particular style!!

 Then, I used my biggest paint brush and loaded up a melon orange color and layered that color on the bottom side of my initial swoosh.